Hungary hosts defending champion Portugal at Euro 2020

 Gera’s heir, at this tournament at least, should have been Dominik Szoboszlai.
 The 20-year-old midfielder is considered the biggest talent to emerge in Hungarian soccer since forward Krisztian Nemeth in 2010.

-Szoboszlai scored for Red Bull Salzburg in the Champions League last season, and his stoppage-time winner from 20 meters in a playoff against Iceland sent Hungary into the tournament.
+Szoboszlai scored for Salzburg in the Champions League last season, and his stoppage-time winner from 20 meters in a playoff against Iceland sent Hungary into the tournament.

 But he withdrew from Euro 2020 two weeks ago because of a persistent adductor injury, leaving Hungary without its biggest talent in a tough group that also includes World Cup champion France and Germany.